bcgov/platform-developer-docs/grant-user-access-openshift.md

 ```
 oc get rolebindings
 ```
-For more information on adding users, you can [watch this](https://www.youtube.com/watch?v=IvdPyx2-qm0) or [use this](https://just-ask-web-bdec76-prod.apps.silver.devops.gov.bc.ca/).
+For more information on adding users, you can watch [Using Just Ask! to gain access into the BCGov or BCDevops Github Organizations](https://www.youtube.com/watch?v=IvdPyx2-qm0) or use [the Just Ask! tool](https://just-ask-web-bdec76-prod.apps.silver.devops.gov.bc.ca/).

 ## Request platform access

 **Note**: This process only gives you platform access, not namespace access.

-The product owner or a project administrator associated with namespace provisioning makes a request through the [Platform Services Github Access Managment Tool](https://just-ask-web-bdec76-prod.apps.silver.devops.gov.bc.ca/).
-You can learn more about the process [here](https://www.youtube.com/watch?v=IvdPyx2-qm0).
+The product owner or a project administrator associated with namespace provisioning makes a request through the [Just Ask! tool](https://just-ask-web-bdec76-prod.apps.silver.devops.gov.bc.ca/).

 ## Grant namespace access